ZeroDark1991/vue-update/README.md

 ```
 in bar.vue:

-You can push the ref of the target route (which should do something when enters) into a queue
+You can push the ref of the target route into the queue.

 ```js
 	// sepecific which route needs to update data